Skip to content

 • Contains kernel parameter tuning for blockchain nodes.

-• Traefik TLS Configuration: /var/lib/rancher/k3s/server/manifests/traefik-config.yaml
+• Traefik Configuration: /var/lib/rancher/k3s/server/manifests/traefik-config.yaml

 • Swap File: /swapfile